Designations Congruent with Things: Chapter 23

 “I feel pretty bad about the whole Mako situation,” Newt says.
 “Pretty outrageously, excruciatingly bad.”

 “How insightful,” Hermann says dryly.
-“What makes you mention Ms. Mori.
+“What makes you mention Ms. Mori?
 Did you read her letters?”

 Oh god, Newt thinks.
 Her letters.

-“No,” Newt says.
+“No,” he says.
 “No, she called me.
 I answered.”

-“Ah,” Hermann says.
+“Ah,” Hermann replies.
 “How did that go?”

 Good thing he doesn’t need air.